 The Friday Night Auction is the largest fundraiser the AKA holds.
-Members participate in cash & carry as well as a silent and loud auction, raising funds for the AKA while enjoying dinner and a cash bar.
+Members participate in cash & carry and a silent and loud auction, raising funds for the AKA while enjoying dinner and a cash bar.
 Dress for the event ranges from cutoffs to formal attire – your choice!

 The auction is open to all AKA members.
-If you are not registered for convention, stop at the check out table upon entering to get a bid number.
+If you are not registered for the convention, stop at the check-out table upon entering to get a bidding number.

 What is the Bag Raffle?

 The bag raffle is held from Wednesday until Saturday noon when the winners are drawn.
 Many, many wonderful items are available to win.
-You purchase tickets, typically 4/$1 and put your name on each.
+You purchase tickets, typically 4/$1, and put your name on each.
 Each item has a bag next to it.
-Simply drop a ticket into the bag of the items you would like to win.
+Drop a ticket into the bag of the items you would like to win.
 The more tickets you drop, the better your chance of winning.

 What happens at the Saturday night awards banquet?

 The Saturday night event is for rewarding those members who have achieved awards through competitions or special recognition and voting for Members Choice items.
-The final night of the weeklong gathering; the awards banquet honors those members who have competed throughout the week and are receiving trophies.
-In addition, those groups or individuals who have assisted or volunteered during the week are recognized.
+On the final night of the weeklong gathering, the awards banquet honors those who have competed throughout the week and are receiving trophies.
+Also, those groups or individuals who have assisted or volunteered during the week are recognized.
 There is a cash bar, and again dress for the event is whatever you choose.
-Many like to show off a special Happi coat or other kiting themed attire.
+Many like to show off a special Happi coat or other kiting-themed attire.

 My partner is not registered for the convention, but I would like them and two of my other friends (guests, children) to attend the banquet.
 Are there extra tickets to be purchased?

 Yes.
-Full registration includes two banquet tickets; one for Friday night and one for Saturday night.
+Full registration includes two banquet tickets, one for Friday night and one for Saturday night.
 A la Carte tickets can be purchased for guests.
 Purchase these tickets from the convention manager early in the week.
-Since a very limited number are available, they go quickly.
+Since a minimal number are available, they go quickly.